 About Adhy Kim

-I am a doctoral candidate in Comparative Literature at the University of North Carolina at Chapel Hill.
-I work at the intersection of Asian and Asian American literary studies, with a special focus on Japan, Korea, and their diasporas.
-Working with Japanese, Korean, and English language sources, I study how Asia and the United States are co-constituted through the forces of empire, capitalism, and militarization, which produce transnational, translingual formations in post-1945 Asian/American fiction.
-My dissertation addresses how environmental crisis has become a central concern for Asian and diasporic writers already grappling with layered Japanese and U.S. imperialisms.
+I am a writer, teacher, and scholar.
+I work at the intersection of Asian and Asian American literary studies, with a focus on Korea, Japan, and their diasporas.
+Working with Korean, Japanese, and English language sources, I study how Asia and the United States are entangled through the forces of empire, capitalism, and militarization, which produce transnational, translingual formations in Asian/American fiction.

 NBN Episodes hosted by Adhy: